IepIweidieng/TJAPlayer3/TJAPlayer3-AioiLight-docs/README.md

 * GitHub Pages site version: [TJAPlayer3-AioiLight-docs/](https://iepiweidieng.github.io/TJAPlayer3/TJAPlayer3-AioiLight-docs/)

-An unofficial archive of AioiLight's documentation for TJAPlayer3, from Internet Archive:
+An unofficial archive of [@AioiLight](https://github.com/AioiLight)'s documentation for TJAPlayer3, from Internet Archive:
 <https://web.archive.org/web/*/https://aioilight.space/taiko/tjap3*>

-These documentation pages were authored and maintained by AioiLight (the first main maintainer of TJAPlayer3), and have been archived by Internet Archive.
+These documentation pages were authored and maintained by [@AioiLight](https://github.com/AioiLight) (the first main maintainer of TJAPlayer3), and have been archived by Internet Archive.

 However, the original archived version is not browsable due to a CSS styling issue which makes the page content invisible.
 This styling issue has been fixed in this modified archived version.